The 5 Biggest Myths About Probiotics

 Myth 4: Probiotic supplements are better than fermented foods

-Truth: Fermented foods have the ability to contain effective strains and inadequate numbers for therapeutic effects.
+Truth: Fermented foods have the ability to contain effective strains and adequate numbers for therapeutic effects.

 Fermented food can also help support your sugar cravings.
 Learn more about the gut bug and sugar connection in my freebie.